kyleboas/tacticsjournal.com/research/research.md

         description="A simple way to sample the feed." price="$0"
         item_1="Read 1 full report per week"
-        item_2="See a 255-character opening preview on every report" item_3_x="After your free report is used, the next full report prompts you to upgrade" item_4="Reports arrive by email and stay accessible on the website" cta_text="Get Started"
+        item_2="See a preview of every report"
+        item_3_x="After your free report is used, the next full report prompts you to upgrade" item_4="Reports arrive by email and stay accessible on the website" cta_text="Get Started"